hcagatayyilmaz/data-literacy-extreme-wealth-analysis/README.md

 # Project Title: Billionaire Wealth Dynamics - A Comparative Analysis

-This repository contains the LaTeX source code and data analysis for the research project titled "Billionaire Wealth Dynamics: A Comparative Analysis of Industry, Gender, Inheritance, and Country Factors."
+This repository contains data analysis for the research project titled "Billionaire Wealth Dynamics: A Comparative Analysis of Industry, Gender, Inheritance, and Country Factors."
 The project was submitted as the Data Literacy project.

 ## Overview

 Our study delves into the dynamics of billionaire wealth accumulation.
 Using data from 2000 to 2023, we explore various dimensions such as industry affiliation, gender, inheritance, and the influence of country-specific factors on the distribution of billionaire wealth.
 The research is pivotal in understanding economic disparities and informing policy decisions.

-## Data Sources & Technology
+## Data Sources

 The primary data source is the Forbes Billionaires list, capturing detailed information on billionaires' net worth, industry, gender, and country of residence.
 Two key datasets are used: